One of my concerns with reducers in redux is it can grow to an infinite size. Which I noticed is currently happening to our reducers.

 getOrElseValue

-matches one of my functions in actionHandlers
+(a: A): AWhen an incoming type matches one of my functions in actionHandlers then map

-will apply that function to state
+will apply that function to state.

 Finally, I change the names on my reducer functions, and delete the long line of imported constants.